10 Key Elements of Small Business Branding and Visual Identity

 9. Your Offline Marketing

 It’s tempting to think that your small business only needs to brand itself online.
-However, there’s a wealth of other marketing areas that will also include your visual identity.
+However, there’s a wealth of other marketing areas that will also include your visual identity to promote your products or services.
 Paying attention to these channels is just as crucial as strengthening your online presence.

 We’ve looked at creating business cards in a previous article.
-You’ll also want to think about flyers, samplers, letterheads, novelty gifts such as pens and mugs, and even your invoices.
+You’ll also want to think about flyers, samplers, letterheads, novelty gifts such as pens and mugs, and other marketing materials—and even your invoices.
 Each needs to incorporate your branding clearly and consistently, much like your social media channels.

 10. Your Brand’s Perception to Others

 For our final tip, allow us to get a little abstract.
 Brand perception isn’t necessarily a visual design element, although it is still something you can work on.
-We’re talking about how potential customers view your brand, and what you can do to influence their opinion in the right direction.
+We’re talking about how potential customers view your product or service, and what you can do to influence their opinion in the right direction.

 While this subject can be complex, you’ll want to start by making sure influencers in your niche are aware of you, and can talk positively about your products and services.
 Getting your small business in front of their audiences increases your brand perception, and extends your potential customer base almost passively.
 Affiliate marketing is also an area that can influence brand perception, with an even clearer path to conversion than simple influencer mentions.